Actions To Prevent Eating Disorders

 The COVID-19 pandemic has disrupted schooling.
 According to UNICEF, the result of the disruption is the closure of schools around the world.
 Consequently, having a negative impact on children’s right to adequate food.
 Presently, more than 350 million schoolchildren in countries with nationwide closures are being denied access to regular school feeding and nutrition services.
-And keeping in mind that adequate nutrition is essential for schoolchildren’s health and wellbeing.
-Unfortunately, many of the children who normally benefit from school feeding programmes may already be nutrient deficient, vulnerable, or at risk.
+And keeping in mind that adequate nutrition is essential for schoolchildren’s health and well-being.
+Unfortunately, many of the children who normally benefit from school feeding programs may already be nutrient deficient, vulnerable, or at risk.

 What Are Hunger & Malnutrition?

 There is no doubt we all feel hungry at times.
 And hunger is the body’s signal that it needs food.
-But once we have eaten enough food to satisfy our bodies’ needs, hunger goes away.
+But once we have eaten enough food to satisfy our bodies needs, hunger goes away.
 At least until our stomachs are empty again.

 Now, malnutrition is not the same thing as hunger, although they often go together.
 For instance, people with malnutrition lack the nutrients needed for health and development.
 So, someone can be malnourished for a long or short period of time.
 And the condition may be mild or severe.
 Consequently, malnourished people are more likely to get sick, and in severe cases, may even die.

 Sadly, the glaring fact is that many people in the world can’t get enough to eat when they are hungry most of the time.
 Therefore they are at risk of malnutrition.
-In this case, the World Health Organization (WHO) estimates that hunger is a problem for one in every seven people on earth.
+In this case, the World Health Organization (WHO) estimates that hunger is a problem for one in every seven people on Earth.
 This includes 153 million children.

 Effect Of Hunger On Health